d-german/code-quality-design/Writerside/topics/Using-Exceptions-for-Control-Flow.md

 ```

 This method uses exceptions to handle various error cases and return the appropriate HTTP status codes.
 Although this
-approach works, it relies heavily on throwing exceptions as part of normal control flow.
+approach works, it relies heavily on throwing exceptions as part of a normal control flow.

 ### Additional Service Method